 In the first part of the experiment, both sides of the bridge had the same length.
 Around half of the ants crossed the bridge on the left side and the other half on the right side when the experiment started.
 But as time passed, more ants moved on one of the two sides.

 After a little more time, they all ended up on this side while the other side was empty.
-This experiment was repeated multiple times, showing that the ants always choose one of the two sides.
-The same probability in the second part of the experiment is left or right side.
+This experiment was repeated multiple times, showing the ants always choose one of the two sides.
+The same probability in the second part of the experiment is left or right.

 Step 3 – Inviting others for teamwork

 Following this way, the pheromone trace gets stronger, attracting even more ants.
-Those results have found an important place in the optimization theory.
-Ants have some memory to remember the road and get rid of potential loops.
+Those results have found an essential place in the optimization theory.
+Ants have some memory to remember the road and eliminate potential loops.
 Also, they leave the pheromones trees, one returning, which reduces the probability of forming loops.
 This approach is known as ant colony optimization.

 Step 4 – Collect the food